 Who’s responsible for fire alarms and smoke detectors in a rental property?

-Following the provision of these alarms, the landlord must make sure they are in working order at the start of each new tenancy.
+Following the provision of these alarms, the landlord must make sure smoke alarms in rental properties are in working order at the start of each new tenancy.

 However, here’s where there’s a grey area: it is the tenants who are responsible for replacing batteries or reporting faults mid-tenancy.